After several visits to Paris spread across four different decades, it feels bittersweet to once again wander alone along the narrow streets.

 Anyway, as everybody know, his tomb at Père-Lachaise is where the party is continuing.
 Bring your own and long live the lizard king.

 Both mind and feet are weary, but I simply cannot get enough of this city.
-It would be nice to share the experience with somebody, but at least I got fresh croissants, red wine and ice cream.
+The days are lonely and it would be nice to share the experience with somebody, but at least I got fresh croissants, red wine and ice cream.
 Paris, je t’aime.

 Comments